alanjfs/ragdoll-web/howto.md

 <br>
 <br>

-> Files are saved on a Windows machine, in Maya 2020
+> Scene files were saved on a Windows machine, in Maya 2020